s-macke/FSHistory/README.md

 ![MFS Easter Egg](images/MFS-Easter-Egg.jpg)

-Could it be, that this is my work?
-Yes, absolutely.
-With less than 100kB in size and 1MB in RAM usage my program is very light-weight.
+Could it be, that this is a copy of my project?
+I downloaded the flight simulation, jumped into the Diamond and pressed the button.
+And yes, it really is a copy.
-And of course, I know the bugs of my work.
-So I tried it, and yes:
+I know the quirks of my emulation. 😀
-Same FS versions with the same bugs.

-Now the biggest question.
-How did this program pass their C code quality gate? 😀
+Now my biggest question.
+How did this program pass their C code quality gate? 😉